nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 1. The repository URL for the example can be found here: https://github.com/nicktodd/custom-image-anomaly

 2. Fork this repository into your own Git repository.
 Your repository needs to be GitHub or CodeCommit as these are supported by CodePipeline and CodeBuild.
-We suggest you use GitHub since you will be able to authenticate more easily due to company restrictions on Code Commit.

 ## 2. Review the buildspec.yml, Dockerfile, and ML Script